 Suddenly you have to think about a user, that agencies are not used to targeting, not able to reach.
+Not their aspirations, but their representations.
 We went through nearly a decade of millennial hipster ironic ads, with sketchy humor.
 Oft times actually being offensive, in the guise of trying to be relevant.
 Falling of course squarely on the shoulders of these up and coming advertising creatives trying to make their products more appealing to a largely disenfranchised audience.
-Cord-Cutting was just one sign that they no longer depended on the powers that be to frame or construct their media experiences.
-Team Overshare & Generation Selfie are now being targeted, and the creatives in these agencies (both big & small) are trying to tap that unfettered narcissism for all it is worth.
+Cord-Cutting was just one sign that they no longer depended on the powers-that-be to frame or construct their media experiences.
+Team Overshare & Generation Selfie, or simply a ‘confessional culture’ are now being targeted, and the creatives in these agencies (both big & small) are trying to tap that unfettered narcissism for all it is worth.

 Yet you have campaigns like Dove’s which no sooner had it hit, and women were applauding it, up rose a voice of criticism that it was “too packaged” or too much playing to our sympathies in a post-emotional performative way.
 They can both be right.
 Dove started, which very few people remarked on at the time by mimicking PostSecret.
-Having people reveal themselves.
-Then in what can only be considered part of an overall strategy to set themselves apart from the cluttered world of the beauty industry.
-They are after all just a soap, a very utilitarian thing, but one which strangely we don’t associate with washing our stank off with, but having the transformative power of elevating us to an aesthetic of beauty.
-First we had the aromatherapy, and introducing a variety of aromas to trigger this.
+Having people reveal themselves, and their fears.
+Then, in what can only be considered part of an overall strategy, to set themselves apart from the cluttered world of the beauty industry.
+They are after all just a soap, a very utilitarian thing, but one which strangely we don’t associate with washing our stank off with, but imbue with the transformative power of elevating us to an aesthetic of beauty.
+First we had the aromatherapy, and introducing a variety of aromas to trigger this effect.
 Then we moved onto the toxic-for-the-environment plastic beads that now clog our ocean, but somehow helped us to scrub off those pesky dead skin cells.
 Now we have the “Let’s Get Real” face of beauty bars, or underwear, or whatever else.

 Equally we have a “backlash” of sorts, as we always do with progress: [Exhibit 1 of a million]